mdtdev/Knowledge-Development-Environment/syntax_available.md

 While it may not be obvious, the note is related to a **document** in an ambiguous way; that is, there is more than one way to make a note out of a document.

 + Document
-  + A document is a single _written text_ within the system
+  + A document is a single _written text_ within the system (see below)
   + It is synonymous with "file" in our usage
     + It is often overloaded with the term note, but this is based on the **strategy** you are using.
-(See `design_notes.md`.)
+(See `design_notes.md` for "strategy.")
       + A note may be a single file or it may exist with other notes within a file.
+      + In this system we definitely want to make any uploaded texts first-class citizens of the search and linking functions.
+(For example, drafts of blog posts or drafts of scientific papers would be treated by the system in the same way that notes would be.
+If notes _must_ be distinguished, then they can be tagged in some way or distinguished with metadata.)
 + Location
   + A location is a unique place within a document
-  + A document itself may be a location
+  + A document itself may be a location (the coarsest grained location in the system?)
   + A _part_ of a document may also be a location
     + The most common parts of documents used as locations are _headers_ (_a la_ Obsidian's linking system)
-  + We observe that in any system we are aware of, any note must be able to be made into a location given the individually addressable requirement of notes
+  + We observe that _in any system that we are aware of_, any note must be able to be made into a location given the individually addressable requirement of notes.
+That is the linking of notes requires that notes be locations:

+> Every note must be a location, but it is not necessary that every location **is** a note.
   +

 + Link
   + A link is a connector between documents